Application and Selection Process| Program Responsibilities| Program Benefits

 Q: For what are you training the resident?

-A: The PGY1 Community Pharmacy Residency trains the resident to be able to design and implement patient care services in a community pharmacy setting.
+A: The PGY1 Community-Based Pharmacy Residency trains the resident to be able to design and implement patient care services in a community pharmacy setting.
 In addition, the resident should be able to conceptualize, integrate, and transform accumulated experiences and knowledge into improved patient outcomes.
 The resident will also have many ambulatory opportunities at NorthShore.

-Q: Is it necessary to have community pharmacy experience in order to complete a PGY1 Community Pharmacy Residency?
+Q: Is it necessary to have community pharmacy experience in order to complete a PGY1 Community-Based Pharmacy Residency?

 A: Previous work or clerkship experience in a community pharmacy is not required, but is desirable.